 Potential customers are likely to discover your product online by using search terms that appear in your technical content.
 And even though much of a buyer’s research may be done online before reaching out to you, marketing departments often overlook documentation as a powerful way to bring customers to your site.

-According to Lawrence Orin, Product Evangelist and Customer Implementation Expert at Zoomin, “The problem is that while most of the content on your site is technical content, all of the attention right now is on trying to drive SEO search results artificially to the marketing site – when in fact, your product content already does that.”
+According to Lawrence Orin, Product Evangelist and Customer Implementation Expert at Zoomin, “The problem is that while most of the content on your site is technical content, all of the attention is on trying to drive SEO search results artificially to the marketing site – when, in fact, your product content already does that.”

 In other words, there’s a huge discrepancy between the amount of resources spent on documentation sites versus marketing sites when it comes to optimizing for SEO.